 Explore Athens on your own, then embark the Ocean Odyssey

 Lunch is on your own today, so grab one more indulgent Athenian snack at one of the local restaurants or food stands near your hotel before continuing to Piraeus to embark the Ocean Odyssey, which will be berthed in port.
 This 5-star small ship is designed to merge unmatched luxury with an authentic ocean cruise experience.
-Step aboard the ship and get settled in your stateroom, before taking time to explore the ship’s world-class amenities, including the onboard boutique, indulgent spa, top-deck infinity pool, and hot-rock cooking restaurant.
+Step aboard the ship and get settled in your stateroom, before taking time to explore the ship’s world-class amenities, including the onboard boutique, indulgent spa and hot-rock cooking restaurant.
 With just 77 cabins — and fewer travelers — onboard, you’ll experience more meaningful interactions with locals, Tour Directors, onboard lecturers, and more.

 Later, you’ll join fellow travelers for the first of your daily port talks to learn about tomorrow’s exciting destination.
 Tonight, your ship sets sail for Itea.